nackjaylor/formatting_tips-tricks/README.md

 Make it legible.
 Make it easy on the eyes (basic serif/sans serif fonts only).
 Choose your colours carefully.
 And please, we beg you: no comic sans.
 ### Resources
 - [NASA Flightdeck Documentation](https://ti.arc.nasa.gov/m/profile/adegani/Flight-Deck_Documentation.pdf): Not all fonts and colours are easy to read.
 This is a really interesting resource to read in full about how engineering design interacts with human psychology.
 If you just want the crux of it, their list of recommendations at the end is what is really necessary.

+<a name=Citations></a>
+## Citations and Cross-Referencing

+### Which citation style?
+The age old question - and it depends on what you're writing for.

+Most of your engineering reports should be fine with numbered references in IEEE format (i.e. boxes in text like this [4]).
+For some things like essays, you may need to change to a more appropriate style.
+Here, Harvard may be more acceptable - but it depends on your discipline.

+If no referencing style is specified, and it's an engineering course - you're safe with IEEE.

+### How do I use a citation style?
+Most citation styles have a guide for how they're used.
+For example - [IEEE publishes a comprehensive guide](https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf).
+These are long and arduous, but well worth a skim just to make sure you're doing it correctly.

+Luckily - many citation styles publish a BibTeX style which automates a process, provided you format your bib file correctly.

+### Cross-referencing
+If you are working through a solution, and you wish to use a result from earlier or talk specifically about a prior equation or figure or section you will need to let the reader know exactly what you are referring to.
+Re-writing it or writing a reminder for the reader is inefficient - so you should be telling the reader where they can find the info again if they need a refresher.

+Imagine you type out in your thesis "In Eq.
+1.2 we provide the result for the Schwarzschild radius of a black hole" during the first draft.
+Six months later, you submit and celebrate and have your thesis printed because of how proud you are.
+Reading through with your family you re-read that line and flick pack 26 pages to Eq 1.2... only now it is the equation for the heat flux needed to bake a cake!
+Oh no, you added an equation and now your text no longer lines up - how silly you look!

+This could have been avoided if you had added `\label{eq:schwarzschild}` and then used "In Eq.~\ref{eq:schwarzschild}..." within the equation block.
+This is known as cross-referencing and LaTeX allows you to programmatically reference sections which update as you change the content of your document.

+Where you have figures or equations or sections you refer to, you should be cross referencing to let the reader know exactly what you are talking about, without duplicating.
+Doing this programmatically is critical for clarity.

+### Resources
+- [IEEEtran bib style](https://www.bibtex.com/s/bibliography-style-ieeetran-ieeetran/): Link to the BibTeX website for access to the IEEEtran style.
+Another reason why you should use LaTeX!
+- [hyperref](https://ctan.org/pkg/hyperref?lang=en): LaTeX package which adds hyperlinks to your references, allowing someone to check links from your document - nice and handy to have!
+- [cleveref](https://ctan.org/pkg/cleveref?lang=en): LaTeX package which enables you to cleverly cross reference equations, images, sections, chapters etc.

 <a name=Figures></a>
 ## Figures